FAQ

 Does CIA use RV?

-As this is a secret service it is hard to tell for sure.
-However, we can say that from time to time new documents are undisclosed with further research of RV.
+can say that from time to time new documents are undisclosed with further research of RV.

 Is RV the same as clairvoyance?